 Visiting the Horse

-I have visited the horse a few times, by car a long time ago, and also by walking.
-It’s quite a long walk!
-From the village of Strichen you head up Hospital Road and keep going.
+I have visited the horse a few times, by car a long time ago, and also on foot.
+It’s quite a long walk.
+From the village of Strichen, you head up Hospital Road and keep going.
 The road becomes a track which leads to fields.
 You cross a stile at one point.
-Then there’s a wee path and it all gets rather steep.
+Then there’s a wee path, and it all gets rather steep.

 But it’s worth it.
 Look at the views!